 Research Ready Series

-To learn more about upcoming Research Ready sessions, please see the listings below.
-Listings are in chronological order by date of the workshop.
+To learn more about upcoming sessions in this series, please see the listings below.
+Listings are in chronological order by date.

 To individuals with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in the workshop either on the registration form or by contacting Accessibility Services at access@bgsu.edu or 419-372-8495.
 Please notify Accessibility Services and/or the CFE office prior to the event.